Srushti1722/AllerLens-Allergy-Ingredient-Checker/README.md

 🧠***How It Works***
-Upload an image of an ingredient label
+Upload an image of an ingredient label.

-Extracted text is compared against stored allergens
+Extracted text is compared against stored allergens.

-Any matches are flagged and shown clearly
+Any matches are flagged and shown clearly.

-You can add allergens any time — no image required
+You can add allergens any time — no image required.

-Duplicate entries and results are automatically removed
+Duplicate entries and results are automatically removed.

 🧾***Running the Project Locally***